 u/smart_budget_life· r/Frugal

 "Already have Govee lights everywhere — the Govee plugs just made sense.
-App works fine, voice commands work, and the 4-pack was $30.
+App works fine, voice commands work, and the 4-pack was a bargain.
 If you don't need HomeKit, you don't need to spend more."

 ▲ 356 upvotes